A walking tour in Mykonos town

 Known for its boutiques and finery, the Matogianni district of Mykonos also has a number of historical treasures.
 You’ll find three identical wells, which were the island’s main water supply into the 18th century.
 Interestingly, they are only around 5m deep.
 The Maritime Museum of Mykonos is also here, with models of ships from the early Minoan period all the way up to the 20th century, as well as other nautical memorabilia such as manuscripts and photos.
 You’ll also pass the home of Manto Mavrogenous’ mother.

 Mykonos’ windmills, on the hill above the harbour, need no introduction.
 Built by the Venetians in the 16th century, their thatched roofs and wooden sail frames are emblematic of the island, and of Hora in particular.
 Their construction revolutionised the agricultural landscape of the island, here and in locations such as Ano Mera, allowing communities to expand and export grains.

 Along with the windmills, Little Venice is the most photographed spot in Hora.
 The line of colourful, interconnected homes was built in the 18th century.
 What makes them special is that their foundations are in the sea.
 It is said that pirates stored their loot here but, nowadays, they are mostly restaurants and bars – as well, of course, as a romantic backdrop to an evening stroll.

-And finally to the insider’s tip for a magical sunset spot to end your day: the most photographed church in Mykonos, Panagia Paraportiani.
-Sculpted into the rock and painted the most radiant white, its name translate as ‘Our Lady of the Side Gate’ because its entrance was found in a small side entrance to the Kastro area.
+And finally, to the insider’s tip for a magical sunset spot to end your day: the most photographed church in Mykonos, Panagia Paraportiani.
+Sculpted into the rock and painted the most radiant white, its name translates as ‘Our Lady of the Side Gate’ because its entrance was found in a small side entrance to the Kastro area.
 It has stood in this spot for 600 years, with construction starting in 1425 and completed in the 17th century.
 What isn’t immediately obvious is that it is actually five churches, with four built at ground level and a fifth, Byzantine church, one floor up.